dinesh-ax/axway-open-docs/content/en/docs/apim_relnotes/20220830_apimgr_relnotes.md

 For more information, see [Install a Policy Studio update](/docs/apim_installation/apigw_upgrade/upgrade_steps_oneversion/#install-a-policy-studio-update) and [Install a Configuration Studio update](/docs/apim_installation/apigw_upgrade/upgrade_steps_oneversion/#install-a-configuration-studio-update).

+### Organization administrator self-service API publishing

+When Self-service API publishing is enabled, Organization administrators can access APIs for the organizations they are a member of or have been granted access to.
+Previously, when self-service was enabled, API Manager incorrectly allowed access to APIs in other organizations even when no API access was granted.

+Customer scripts or client applications might now fail to get APIs from other organizations if the Organization administrators have not been granted access to these APIs.

+For more information, see [API Manager access control, Organization administrator](/docs/api_mgmt_overview/key_concepts/api_mgmt_orgs_roles/index.html#organizationadministrator).

 ## Deprecated features

 As part of our software development life cycle, we constantly review our API Management offering.
 As part of this update, the following capabilities have been deprecated